-More and more people are switching to structured cabling systems.
-There are several good reasons.
-There are a ton of advantages.
+More and more people are switching to structured cabling systems and for good reason.

-With that in mind, we have put together a two minute video to help explain what port replication is and why it’s important.
+With that in mind, we put together a two-minute video to help explain what port replication is and why it’s important.

 In two minutes the video provides some great information.

 The video continues to outline the benefits of port replication in structured cabling.
-Plus, it shows you some examples of equipment you can use to replicate popular switches from brands like Cisco and Brocade.
+It also shows some examples of equipment you can use to replicate popular switches from brands like Cisco and Brocade.

 To get more information about structured cabling, port replication, and much more check out all our tutorial videos.